Prostate Gland Enlargement – BPH

-Benign prostatic hyperplasia (BPH) — also called prostate gland enlargement — is a common condition as men get older.
-The prostate surrounds part of the urethra, which is the tube that carries urine and sperm out of the body.
-An enlarged prostate gland can cause uncomfortable urinary symptoms, such as blocking the flow of urine out of the bladder.
-It can also cause bladder, urinary tract or kidney problems.
+Benign prostatic hyperplasia (BPH), also known as prostate enlargement, is a common condition as men age.
+The prostate surrounds part of the urethra, the tube that carries urine and semen out of the body.
+An enlarged prostate gland can cause bothersome urinary symptoms, such as blocking the flow of urine out of the bladder.
+It can also lead to bladder, urinary tract, or kidney problems.

-There are several effective treatments for prostate gland enlargement, including medications, minimally invasive therapies and surgery.
-To choose the best option, you and your doctor will consider your symptoms, the size of your prostate, other health conditions you might have and your preferences.
+There are several effective treatments for prostate enlargement, including medications, minimally invasive therapies, and surgery.
+You and your doctor will consider your symptoms, the size of your prostate, any other health conditions you may have, and your preferences when choosing the best option.

 How common is benign prostatic hyperplasia (BPH)?

 BPH is the most common prostate problem in men.
-Almost all men will develop some enlargement of the prostate as they grow older.
-By age 60, 50% of men will have some signs of BPH; by age 85, 90% of men will have signs of the condition.
-About half of these men will develop symptoms that need to be treated.
+Nearly all men experience some prostate enlargement as they age.
+By the age of 60, about 50% of men will have some symptoms of BPH; by age 85, about 90% will have symptoms.
+Around half of these men will develop symptoms that require treatment.

 Symptoms

-The severity of symptoms in people who have prostate gland enlargement varies, but symptoms tend to gradually worsen over time.
+The severity of symptoms in people with an enlarged prostate varies but tends to worsen over time.
 Common signs and symptoms of BPH include:

 • Frequent or urgent need to urinate